 “A great empire, like a great cake, is most easily diminished at the edges.” – Benjamin Franklin

 What makes something “Kafkaesque”? – Noah Tavlin.
 The search for cake (AKA meaning) in life can be rather Kafkaesque.
-When people say Kafkaesque they mean, loosely: a bureaucratic, confusing, and nightmarish grind toward an unclear and almost certainly unattainable goal, and then pushing on with maddening fervor toward that goal despite the absurdity of the situation.
-In other words, the maddening journey of looking for essentialism in “bad faith” in an existential world.
-So the Cake in Portal, and in Kafka’s works (including my personal favorite the Castle), are loose metaphors for searching for meaning in something meaningless and being motivated toward an elusive and likely unobtainable goal.
+When people say Kafkaesque they mean, loosely: “a bureaucratic, confusing, and nightmarish grind toward an unclear and almost certainly unattainable goal, and then pushing on with maddening fervor toward that goal despite the absurdity of the situation.”
+In other words, “the maddening journey of looking for essentialist meaning, in a “bad faith” attempt to make the meaningless meaningful, in an existential world.
+So the Cake in Portal, and the Kafka’s works in general (including my personal favorite the Castle), are loose metaphors for searching for meaning in something meaningless and being motivated toward an elusive and likely unobtainable goal.
 Sort of like what happens in Portal when the heroine is coaxed through her rather pointless journey with the promise of cake.
 Read about Franz Kafka’s search for cake..

 The average college kid idealistically wishes everybody could have ice cream and cake for every meal.
 But as he gets older and gives more thought to his and his fellow man’s responsibilities, he finds that it can’t work out that way—that some people just won’t carry their load. – John “the Duke” Wayne

 LITERATURE: Franz Kafka.
 A video on Kafka himself to pair with the above video.